How to lose weight without dieting (and still see real results)

 • It can lead to poor food choices and emotional eating

 When you feel yourself getting stressed, it’s important to find ways to calm down.
-Strategies to try include: practicing mindfulness or breathing exercises, getting some exercise and connecting with friends and family.
+Strategies to try include: practising mindfulness or breathing exercises, getting some exercise and connecting with friends and family.

 Caroline